 We have BIG news.
 Riverfront North Partnership and the City of Philadelphia are building a 10 -acre riverfront park in Bridesburg at Orthodox Street and Delaware Avenue.
-While we secure funding for the Phase 1 construction of the park, we are reaching out to the Bridesburg community now to enjoy the outdoors together in creative ways.
+Now that we have secured funding for the Phase 1 construction of the park and getting closer to the start of that phase, we are once again reaching out to the Bridesburg community now to enjoy the outdoors together in creative ways.

-Thanks to the generous support of the William Penn Foundation, RNP has launched Bridesburg Impact Grants (BIG) to bring your ideas to life within the Bridesburg community – and ultimately the new park.
+Thanks to the generous support of the William Penn Foundation, RNP is running the next cycle of Bridesburg Impact Grants (BIG) to bring your ideas to life within the Bridesburg community – and ultimately the new park.
 These $500 grants are designed to spread the word about all the great things that this neighborhood offers to the people who live here.

 There are three categories of projects/program that will be funded: